 Citrate of Magnesia

 Magnesium is a naturally occurring mineral that is important for many systems in the body, especially the muscles and nerves.
-Magnesium citrate also increases water in the intestines.
+Citrate of Magnesia also increases water in the intestines.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.